openstack/kayobe/doc/source/upgrading.rst

 =============

 The Zed release introduced support for Rocky Linux 9 as a host operating system.
-Rocky Linux 9 support will also added to Yoga in a future release.
+Rocky Linux 9 support will also be added to Yoga in a future release.
 CentOS Stream 8 users upgrading from Yoga should wait for Rocky Linux 9 support to become available before upgrading to Zed.